Monotone Lagrangians in cotangent bundles of spheres: Wrapped Fukaya categories

 \subsection{Morse--Bott Floer cohomology for clean intersections}

 We will use a Morse--Bott version of the Fukaya category, where Lagrangians are allowed to intersect cleanly, as in \cite{SeidelAbstractFlux}*{Section 3.2}.
 For more details on a construction of the Fukaya category with a Morse--Bott definition of the $A_\infty$-algebra of endomorphisms of a Lagrangian submanifold, see \cite{SheridanPOP}*{Section 4}.
 These references assume that the Lagrangians are exact, which precludes disk bubbling.
 Lemma \ref{L:vanishing potential} below guarantees that if $(L,\xi)$ is a Lagrangian with a rank 1 unitary local system giving a non-trivial object in the Fukaya category, then $\xi$ corresponds to a zero of the disk potential of $L$.
 This is useful when considering 2-parameter families of pearly trees of holomorphic disks (to prove the $A_\infty$-relations, for instance), since the vanishing of the disk potentials implies the cancellation of configurations with disk bubbles.
 Therefore, we can assume for many purposes that the relevant Lagrangians bound no holomorphic disks.
-A detailed Morse--Bott construction of Floer cohomology groups of cleanly intersecting Lagrangians is given in \cite{SchmaeschkeClean}, after earlier work in \cite{FOOO} and \cite{FrauenfelderThesis}.
+For more on the Floer cohomology of cleanly intersecting Lagrangians, see for example \cite{PozniakThesis}, \cite{FrauenfelderThesis}, \cite{FOOO}, \cite{BiranCorneaUniruling}, and \cite{SchmaeschkeClean}.

 Let us briefly define the relevant Floer complexes.
-Let $L_0,L_1$ be two Lagrangians such that each $L_i$ is equipped with: \begin{itemize} \item an orientation and a spin structure; \item a unitary local system $\xi$ on a trivial $\K_R$-bundle $E_i = \oplus_k E_{i,k}$, where the direct sum is finite and the summand $E_{i,k}$ of grading $k$ is a finite rank trivial vector bundle over $L_i$. \end{itemize}
+Let $L_0,L_1$ be two Lagrangians such that each $L_i$ is equipped with: \begin{itemize} \item an orientation and a spin structure; \item a local system $\xi$ on a trivial $\K_R$-bundle $E_i = \oplus_k E_{i,k}$, where the direct sum is finite and the summand $E_{i,k}$ of grading $k$ is a finite rank trivial vector bundle over $L_i$, in degree $k$.
+If the rank of $E_i$ is 1, then the local system can be unitary (with holonomy taking values in $U_{\K_R}^*$).
+If the rank of $E_i$ is bigger than 1, then the local system has trivial holonomy. \end{itemize}

-\begin{remark} In this article, the zero section in $T^*S^n$, with $n>1$ even, is the only class of Lagrangians that we will equip with local systems of rank greater than 1.
-In that case, the rank will be 2 and the holonomy will be trivial since the Lagrangians are simply connected. \end{remark}
+\begin{remark} In this article, the zero section in $T^*S^n$, with $n>1$ even, is the only class of Lagrangians that we will equip with local systems of rank greater than 1. \end{remark}

 \begin{remark} The choices of spin structures on the Lagrangians are necessary to orient moduli spaces of holomorphic curves.
 Nevertheless, in our computations we will not be very careful in specifying spin structures on the Lagrangians.
 This is because the effect of changing the spin structure on a Lagrangian is a change in signs associated to holomorphic curves, and this change can be compensated by the choice of a different local system $\xi$ on the Lagrangian. \end{remark}